 enter search term and/or author name

 All manuscripts and revisions are to be submitted electronically using ACM's Manuscript Central interface.
 Submissions should follow the Online Guidelines for Electronically Submitting Articles to ACM Journals.
-Provided in these guidelines is the 2017 Master Article Template, which provides article templates for both Word and LaTeX.
+Provided in these guidelines (see "templates" below) are article templates for both Word and LaTeX.
 You must use the ACM_Small template for all submissions to ACM TOCE.
 Manuscripts not formatted according to this template will be returned to their authors with a request to reformat the paper, thus delaying their review.

 While there is no formal page limit for TOCE articles, we expect most submissions to be between 10 and 25 journal pages, with 30 pages being a soft upper limit.
 Submissions that exceed 30 pages must have good reasons to do so.
 If your paper is near or above 30 pages, please think carefully about why it is as long as it is, and consider ways to reduce its length.
 In many cases, shortening a paper will have no ill-effects, and may well improve the paper's clarity and presentation.

 No paper submitted to TOCE may be under review elsewhere.
 A paper that is based on previously-published work (e.g., a conference or workshop paper) is expected to contain at least 30% new material, and the original paper should be cited as a footnote to the paper title.
 All papers are subject to the ACM policy on plagiarism.

 ACM TOCE's review process is double-blind.
 This means that authors will not know the identities of those who review their papers, and that reviewers will not know the identities of the authors of the papers they review.
 Even when authors take great care to conceal their identities in a paper, a determined reviewer may still be able to identify who wrote the paper.
 Nonetheless, authors are expected to take reasonable measures to conceal their identities in their papers, so that reviewers have a reasonable chance of not knowing who the authors are.